-A borrower must be comfortable with the levels of uncertainty or have provisions that reduce uncertainty to match his or her risk tolerance.
-A borrower should be confident that the credit arrangement will meet his or her objectives and should periodically review their credit arrangements to stay on track with those objectives.
+As a borrower, you must be comfortable with the level of risk or uncertainty offered by a credit arrangement or have provisions that reduce uncertainty to match your risk tolerance.
+You should be confident that the credit arrangement meets your objectives.
+Periodically review your credit arrangements to stay on track with those objectives.